zeemkr/ncpen/README.md

 [![Travis-CI Build Status](https://travis-ci.org/zeemkr/ncpen.svg?branch=master)](https://travis-ci.org/zeemkr/ncpen)

 # ncpen
+# This source file is not working yet!!

 `ncpen` package fits the generalized linear models with various nonconvex penalties.
+Supported regression models are Gaussian (linear), binomial Logit, multinomial Logit, Cox proportional hazard and Poisson.
 A unified algorithm is implemented based on the convex concave procedure and the algorithm can be applied to most of the existing nonconvex penalties.
 The algorithm also supports convex penalty: